typelevel/cats-effect/docs/migration-guide.md

 If you want to trigger the migration manually, you can follow [the instructions here](https://github.com/typelevel/cats-effect/blob/series/3.x/scalafix/README.md).
 Remember to run it *before* making any changes to your dependencies' versions.

-Now is the time to update cats-effect **every dependency using it** to a CE3-compatible version.
+Now is the time to update `cats-effect` and **every dependency using it** to a CE3-compatible version.

 ## Upgrade dependencies